-Most tattoos will become infected after you leave the tattoo studio.
-It is very rarely the artists fault.
-Infections can be viral or bacterial, but most tend to be bacterial and are easily prevented.
+If a tattoo becomes infected, it will typically happen after you leave the tattoo studio.
+It is very rarely the artist's fault.
+Infections can be viral or bacterial, but most infections tend to be bacterial and are easily prevented.

 - Not washing the tattoo enough or at all.

 - Being around a lot of sick people.

 - Swimming with a fresh tattoo, especially in lakes or ponds.